renspringlea/ryba.ren/_posts/2024-10-30-scrape-goodreads.md

 Fortunately, you can just download all of Goodreads.
 It takes about a year if you don't bother to optimise the scraping at all.

+(Note: you should only need to scrape books published in 2018 onwards, as there is an existing public dataset of 2.3M books up until 2017 [here](https://mengtingwan.github.io/data/goodreads.html))

 # Get the ISBNs of ~every book

 The first step is to download the Open Library data dump.
 Basically, you can download all of Open Library's book data [here](https://openlibrary.org/developers/dumps) (in fact I used a torrent as archive.org was still recovering from the recent cyberattack).
 See [here](https://github.com/LibrariesHacked/openlibrary-search) for detailed instructions on processing this data.